Informfully/Documentation/docs/source/scrapers.rst

 Article Collection
 ------------------

 There are set default values for each field.
 By doing this, indexing can be used, improving the performance of queries.
-If we used non-existing fields to signify the absence of an attribute, we would have to use the "$exists" keyword to distinguish between articles that have a certain attribute.
+If we used non-existing fields to signify the absence of an attribute, we would have to use the `$exists` keyword to distinguish between articles that have a certain attribute.
-However, the $exists operator cannot use any index.
+However, the `$exists` operator cannot use any index.

 Pipeline Overview
 -----------------